WenniDev/override/level08/walkthrough.md

 # Level08

+## the program

-We have a program that creates a backup of the file we pass it as an argument in the ./backup folder.
+We have a program that creates a backup of the file passed as argument.
+It is backuped in the ./backup folder.
 We have permissions to read this backup.

+## the goal

-The aim is to pass it the path to level09's .pass as an argument, in order to read its contents, but we've run into a problem:
+The goal is to provide the path to level09's .pass as an argument, in order to read its contents, but we've run into a problem:

 ```c
 $ ./level08 /home/users/level09/.pass
 ERROR: Failed to open ./backups//home/users/level09/.pass
 ```
-Here, we understand that the program simply concatenates two strings: "./backup" + argument.
-And the backup folder does not contain the /home/users folders...

-To fix this, we'd have to create them in the backup folder, but we don't have the permissions...
+In order to create the backup file, the program concatenates two strings: "./backup" and the argument.
+But as the path ./backups/home/users/level09 do not exist, it can't create the backup file.
+And we don't have the rights to create folders in the current directory.

 ```sh
 $ mkdir -p ./backups/home/users/level09
 mkdir: cannot create directory `./backups/home': Permission denied
 ```

-Unfortunately, the backup folder is always accessed via a relative path which depends on the directory in which the program is run.
+The backup folder is accessed via a relative path which depends on the directory in which the program is run.

-All you have to do is move to /tmp/ to create your own folder structure.
+Moving to /tmp/ will solve the problem as we have writings rights there.

+## the hack

 ```sh
 $ cd /tmp/